Australia's Cabcharge says rebuffs M&A talk from NY-listed FleetCor

-SYDNEY Oct 21 Cabcharge Australia Ltd, the country's only listed taxi payment company, said it had rebuffed an approach from FleetCor Technologies Inc to buy its core payments business.
+SYDNEY Cabcharge Australia Ltd (CAB.AX), the country's only listed taxi payment company, said it had rebuffed an approach from FleetCor Technologies Inc (FLT.N) to buy its core payments business.

 Australian media reported that the New York-listed firm had made an approach to acquire the Cabcharge unit for A$500 million ($439 million).